Geibikei Gorge

 ▶Origin of the Name

-On the opposite bank of Miyoshigaoka, there is a spring.
-This cold water, known as Shōhisen, has never dried up, even in droughts.
-It is said among the boatmen that drinking a cup of it will rejuvenate you by three years.
+On the opposite bank from Miyoshigaoka is a spring.
+This cold water, called Shōhisen, has never dried up, no matter how severe the drought.
+Boatmen are said to joke that “one cup makes you three years younger.”

 #Superb view/Scenic spot #Waterfalls, valleys, limestone caves #Sightseeing boat/vehicle